-Young refugee children who have settled in Bath & North East Somerset will have a prominent spot to highlight their artistic talent when a mini art show goes on display in Old Bond Street from Monday the 14th to Sunday 20th June.
+Young refugee children who have settled in Bath & North East Somerset had a prominent spot to highlight their artistic talent when a mini art show went on display in Old Bond Street on Monday the 14th June.

-The initiative will help to celebrate National Refugee Week.
-The pieces produced by the children will have pride of place in the main window of the former Gap shop, owned by St John's Foundation, on Old Bond Street, over the course of that week.
+The initiative was to help celebrate National Refugee Week.
+The pieces produced by the children took pride of place in the main window of the former Gap shop, owned by St John's Foundation, on Old Bond Street, over the course of that week.

 Using Home Office funding, B&NES Council commission Julian House to resettle people with refugee status through the Vulnerable Persons Resettlement Scheme (VPRS).
 The scheme exists to enable the resettlement of those who have been identified by the United Nations as being the most vulnerable people fleeing persecution, violence, and life-threatening challenges in their countries of origin.
 The charity works mostly with families, many of whom have significant medical conditions and/or who have survived torture.
 The project supports and empowers families to rebuild their lives, move on from trauma, and live happily and independently in the UK.
 Julian House works closely in partnership with local charity Bath Welcomes Refugees amongst other local, regional and national organisations.